Behaviours captured in aged care assessments

 To access government-subsidised aged care services, a person will undertake an initial screening to establish their needs and the types of services that could help them.
 Only the most comprehensive type of assessment captures behaviour and psychological symptoms.
 For more information on aged care assessments, please visit Aged care assessments.

-Box 15.3: Behaviours recorded in aged care assessments that align the Neuropsychiatric Inventory (NPI)
+Behaviours recorded in comprehensive aged care assessments compared to the Neuropsychiatric Inventory (NPI)

-In 2020–21, 182,300 Australians completed a comprehensive aged care assessment.
-Across these assessments, 16% (29,500) of people reported dementia as a health condition.
-Among all people who completed a comprehensive aged care assessment, 51% reported experiencing one or more behaviours or psychological symptoms ‘regularly’ or ‘always.’
+In 2021–22, nearly 199,400 Australians completed a comprehensive aged care assessment and 16% (32,600) of people were recorded as having dementia.
+Among all people who completed a comprehensive aged care assessment, 41% reported experiencing one or more behaviours or psychological symptoms ‘regularly’ or ‘always.’

-This horizontal bar graph shows the percentages of people who recorded 0 symptoms, 1-2 symptoms and 3 or more symptoms, by dementia status.
-A greater proportion of people without dementia recorded 0 symptoms, while a greater proportion of people with dementia recorded 3 or more symptoms.
+Horizontal bar graph showing that a greater proportion of people without dementia recorded zero symptoms, while a greater proportion of people with dementia recorded three or more symptoms.

 Symptom types

-Insomnia was the most frequently reported symptom among people who completed a comprehensive aged care assessment in 2020–21 and rates were similar among people with dementia and people who did not have dementia (30% and 33%, respectively).
-This was followed by anxiety (21% and 18%, respectively) and resistive behaviours (16% and 3.6%, respectively).
+Insomnia was the most frequently reported symptom among people who completed a comprehensive aged care assessment in 2021–22 and rates were similar among people with dementia and people without dementia (30% and 34%, respectively).
+This was followed by anxiety (21% and 19%, respectively) and resistive behaviours (16% and 3.4%, respectively).

 When comparing symptom frequency by dementia status, the following symptoms had the greatest percentage point difference:

-• Resistive behaviours – 16% of people with dementia compared with 3.6% of people without dementia.
+• Resistive behaviours – (16% of people with dementia compared with 3.4% of people without dementia).

 It is important to note that while frequency of symptoms is captured within the comprehensive aged care assessment data, there is no indication of symptom severity or carer distress.
 Data in this section are based on an individual reporting their experience of a particular symptom to be ‘always’ or ‘regularly,’ however it is difficult to estimate the full extent of symptom impact without further severity and distress information.